Frank Carter (musician): Frank Carter and the Sex Pistols: 2024–present

 On 3 June 2024, it was announced that Carter would perform with Steve Jones, Glen Matlock, and Paul Cook in a fundraiser reunion for the Sex Pistols playing two shows on 13 and 14 August.
 Held at Bush Hall in Shepherd's Bush, the shows were billed as "Frank Carter And Three Members Of The Sex Pistols" or simply "Frank Carter And Sex Pistols".
 This was followed up with a short Never Mind The Bollocks UK tour from 20 to 26 September including five shows in Nottingham, Birmingham, Glasgow, Manchester and London during which they played the Never Mind the Bollocks album in full each night.

 In January 2025, the band announced it would commence an Australian and New Zealand "Never Mind The Bollocks" tour in April 2025.

 Personal life

-Carter followed a straight edge lifestyle beginning in 2003, however ended his sobriety on Christmas 2015.
+Carter followed a straight edge lifestyle beginning in 2003, but he ended his sobriety on Christmas 2015.
 For some time after that, he struggled with alcohol and substance abuse, and has since returned to sobriety as of September 2022.

 He is outspoken about his struggle with anxiety.
 In an interview with Music Feeds he stated that the struggle had been present since he was seven years old.

-He was married to Scottish tattoo artist Sarah Carter Schor, however the pair divorced in early 2018.
+He was married to Scottish tattoo artist Sarah Carter Schor; however, the pair divorced in early 2018.
 They have one child together, their daughter Mercy Rose Carter.